Alcoholism Causes and Risk Factors

 Drinking History Factors

 A person’s drinking history heavily influences their likelihood of developing alcoholism.
 Individuals with a long history of drinking are more likely to become alcoholics than those who have drank alcohol for less time.
-Similarly, individuals who have consumed more alcoholic are more likely to become an alcoholic than individuals who have consumed less alcohol.
+Similarly, individuals who have consumed more alcohol are more likely to become an alcoholic than individuals who have consumed less alcohol.
 Alcohol use actually rewires the brain to desire and depend on alcohol, and these effects are cumulative.

 Many studies have concluded that no single factor has as much impact on whether or not someone becomes an alcoholic as that person’s genes.
 Biological children of alcoholics are substantially more likely to become alcoholics, whether they are raised by alcoholics or non-alcoholics.
 Similarly, non-biological children of alcoholics who are raised by alcoholics are less likely to become alcoholics than biological children who are raised by alcoholics.